rmatsunaga/maptiles/README.md

-# maptiles
+# Maptiles!

 I made this map to focus in Washington because I live in Washington.
-The zoom levels were presented to see the various levels that the fire department in King County operates zonally.
+I felt like understanding different zones the fire department in King County operated as would be interesting.